ChouseinKec/triax-page/docs/style/hooks/factory.md

 ## Notes

 - The hook uses the style manager for getting and setting property values.
-- Property definitions are sourced from `StylePropertyDefinitions`.
+- Property definitions are sourced from `CSSPropertyDefinitions`.
 - Use this hook in style panels or property editors to keep UI